MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 - **Disk utilization report**: Summarizes disk capacity, disk allocation, and disk usage in the DPM storage pool.
 Use this report to identify trends in disk usage and make decisions about modifying space allocations.

-- **Tape management and tape utilization report**: Use the tape management report to track information about tape rotation and decommissioning and to verify that the free media threshold hasn't been exceeded.
+- **Tape management and tape utilization report**: Use the tape management report to track information about tape rotation and decommissioning and to verify that the free media threshold isn't exceeded.
 Use the tape utilization report to track trending of resource (disk/tape) usage over time to assist capacity planning.

 ### Predefined SQL reports